-How to transform your mid-day meals to healthy Mediterranean meals:
+How to transform your mid-day meals into healthy Mediterranean meals:

-In midmorning and teatime the changes you can do to switch from regular snack to healthy Mediterranean snacks are:
+In midmorning and teatime, the changes you can do to switch from regular snacks to healthy Mediterranean snacks are:

 - Boiled chickpeas or red beans with a lot of fresh salad including cucumber, tomato, onion, cabbage, capsicum, carrots, reddish and broccoli, etc, with extra virgin olive oil.

 - Boiled corns are rich in several nutrients, especially minerals such as zinc, magnesium, copper, iron, and manganese.